Best Cave Diving Destinations - Bluewater Dive Travel

 Sipadan can be dived year-round, although conditions tend to be at their best between April and October.

 As a protected island, Sipadan is only diveable from the nearby islands of Mabul and Kapalai.
-There plenty of resorts and operators that run day trips to Sipadan, and the boat journey normally takes 20 to 30 minutes.
+There are plenty of resorts and operators that run day trips to Sipadan, and the boat journey normally takes 20 to 30 minutes.
 A permit system is in place to limit the number of divers that can visit each day, and permits are not allocated in advance.
-Therefore, to ensure a better chance of diving Sipadan advise your resort ahead of time and plan to spend multiple days diving in the area.
+Therefore, to ensure a better chance of diving Sipadan, advise your resort ahead of time and plan to spend multiple days diving in the area.

 Diving Conditions